 - Need medical attention: Call the Campus Health Center (CHC) at 831-582-3965 with any health-related questions.
 Students can now make a Tele-medicine appointment through the CHC’s online scheduling system.

-- Academic and personal support accommodations: Call Student Disability Resources (SDR) at 831-582-3672 or email to connect with an SDR advisor.
+- Academic and personal support accommodations: Call Student Disability and Accessibility Center (SDAC) (SDR) at 831-582-3672 or email to connect with an SDR advisor.